One of the greatest and most imposing Buddhist centers in Japan

 Okunoin Temple—a journey that counts

-The most important place in Koyasan is Okunoin Temple , the mausoleum of the monk Kukai, one of Japan's most influential and revered religious figures.
+One of the most important places in Koyasan is Okunoin Temple , the mausoleum of the monk Kukai, an influential and revered religious figure.
 In Buddhism, though, it's not the destination, but the journey that counts.

 The cobbled pathway leading to Okunoin passes by over 200,000 mossy gravestones and memorials under a thick green canopy of ancient cedar trees.
 Famous historical figures, great samurai, and royalty rub shoulders with more prosaic modern heroes of business and industry.